Oushesh/Working_Protocol/README.md

    Github codespaces:
    Github Copilot:

+## API Dev:
+   Good practice to use: postman api and test

 ## Backend
    * AuthO: check for authentification status in the app (Follow the tutorial and test it)